-In order to put the result in Section 4.2 in perspective, we consider a variant on the models of computation described thus far.
-An accelerating machine is a computer capable of increasing the number of operations it can do at each successive step of a computation.
-This is an unconventional-though primarily theoretical-model with no existing implementation (to date!).
-It is widely studied in the literature on unconventional computing [10, 12, 14, 43, 44, 46].
-The importance of the accelerating machine lies primarily in its role in questioning some long held beliefs regarding uncomputability [13] and universality [7].
+In order to put the result in Section 1.4.2 in perspective, we consider a variant on the sequential model of computation described in Section 1.2.3.
+An accelerating machine is a sequential computer capable of increasing the number of operations it can do at each successive step of a computation.
+This is primarily a theoretical model with no existing implementation (to date!).
+It is widely studied in the literature on unconventional computing [10,12,14,43,44,46].
+The importance of the accelerating machine lies primarily in its role in questioning some long-held beliefs regarding uncomputability [13] and universality [7].

 It is important to note that the rate of acceleration is specified at the time the machine is put in service and remains the same for the lifetime of the machine.
-Thus, the number of operations that the machine can execute during the ith step, is known in advance and fixed permanently, for $i = 1, 2, \ldots$
+Thus, the number of operations that the machine can execute during the ith step is known in advance and fixed permanently, for i = 1, 2, ...

-Suppose that an accelerating machine is available which can double the number of operations that it can perform at each step.
+Suppose that an accelerating machine that can double the number of operations that it can perform at each step is available.
 Such a machine would be able to perform one operation in the first step, two operations in the second, four operations in the third, and so on.
-How would such an extraordinary machine fare with the computational problem of Section 4.2?
+How would such an extraordinary machine fare with the computational problem of Section 1.4.2?

-As it turns out, an accelerating machine capable of doubling its speed at each step, is unable to solve the problem for $n \geq 4$.
-It would compute $f_0(x_0)$, at time t=0 in one time unit.
-Then it would compute $f_1(x_1)$, which now requires two operations at t=1, also in one time unit.
-Finally, $f_2(x_2)$, requiring four operations at t=2, is computed in one time unit, by which time t=3.
+As it turns out, an accelerating machine capable of doubling its speed at each step, is unable to solve the problem for $n \ge 4$.
+It would compute $f_0(x_0)$, at time t = 0 in one time unit.
+Then it would compute $f_1(x_1)$, which now requires two operations at t = 1, also in one time unit.
+Finally, $f_2(x_2)$, requiring four operations at t = 2, is computed in one time unit, by which time t = 3.
 The deadline has been reached and none of $f_3(x_3), f_4(x_4), \ldots, f{n-1}(x{n-1})$ has been computed.